merenlab/merenlab.org/tutorials/long-read-analysis/index.md

 {% include IMAGE path="images/watson_et_al_heatmap.png" width=100 %}

 Here we are particularly interested in a population from the phylum Verrucomicrobia that resolves to the species _Akkermansia muciniphila_.
 We detected the MAG for this population both in many samples from the donor as well as in many recipients post-FMT.
-But for the second recipient, we noticed that the donor MAG recruited reads from also pre-FMT metagenomes, sugesting the presence of a similar population in this recipient prior to FMT:
+But for the second recipient, we noticed that the donor MAG recruited reads also from pre-FMT metagenomes, suggesting the presence of a similar population in this recipient prior to FMT:

 {% include IMAGE path="images/watson_et_al_heatmap_akkermansia.png" width=30 style="float: right; margin-right: 1em;" %}

-Given this interesting dynamic, a question that has a lot of value for a study that investigates microbial colonization begs an answer: did the donor _Akkermansia muciniphila_ population replaced the recipient population, or the recipient population that existed pre-FMT managed to persist and fend off the donor population?
+Given this interesting dynamic, a question that has a lot of value for a study that investigates microbial colonization begs an answer: did the donor _Akkermansia muciniphila_ population replace the recipient population, or did the recipient population that existed pre-FMT manage to persist and fend off the donor population?
 We could answer this question very rapidly using single-nucleotide variants.
 This would have been quite straightforward given the program {% include PROGRAM name="anvi-gen-variability-profile" %} which gives access to a comprehensive [microbial population genetics framework](https://merenlab.org/2015/07/20/analyzing-variability/) in anvi'o.

 But if we wish to investigate genomic differences between these closely related pre-FMT and post-FMT populations that may explain some of the determinants of their success over one another, we would need more than SNVs.
-Preferrably, complete genomes!
+Preferably, complete genomes!
 So to achieve that, we decided to use long-read sequencing (MinION) to characterize metagenomes that may help us in the quest of recovering complete _Akkermansia muciniphila_ genomes.

 <div class="extra-info" markdown="1">